Interval Rearrangement Ensembles: Dimensions of real data spaces

-It also justifies the concept of the space of floating IREs $(\sigma,\vect)$ as the quotient space of all IREs $(\sigma,\xect)$ by freely shifting their cycles along the coordinate axis (though the number of cycles differs in different schemes).
+It also justifies the concept of floating IREs $(\sigma, \vect)$ as the result of factorization of the space of pinned down IREs $(\sigma, \xect)$ w.r.t.\ free shifting of their cycles along the coordinate axis (though the number of cycles is different for different schemes).